johnssproul/RepeatProfiler/README.md

 '.txt'

 2. Sequence data (FASTQ format)
- - Paired or unpaired reads are supported.
+ - Paired-end or single-end reads are supported.
 Valid extensions are '.fastq', '.fq'.
 Compressed reads ‘i.e., .fastq.gz’ also supported.
  - For paired reads, the last string before the file extension should be ‘_1’ for Read1 and ‘_2’ for Read2 (alternatively ‘_R1’ and ‘_R2’ may be used).
 For example: ‘SampleName_1.fastq.gz’ and ‘SampleName_2.fastq.gz’.